AGENDA

 • Does it matter where MarTech sits?
 Should a B2B, for example, conceptualise their ‘maturity’ level against not having MarTech ownership under their CMO?

-• Who should ultimately be accountable for ROI from MarTech investments – Marketing, IT or a dedicated MarTech function?
+• Who should ultimately be accountable for ROI from MarTech investments – Marketing, Digital, Product, Technology or a dedicated MarTech function?

 • How do you build the exec level sponsorship into your MarTech strategy, and how do you asses the maturity of that ELT in MarTech terms?

-• In an environment where Marketing wants speed and IT (functional stream) wants control, who should have the final say in vendor selection and tool configuration?
+• Marketing are the key end users leveraging the platform to deliver value/benefit, but Technology wants to maintain control of the platform, who should have the final say in vendor selection and tool configuration?

 12:15